Written by Graham | Created: Monday 26th August 2019 @ 1220hrs | Revised: Tuesday 29th September 2020 @ 2345hrs; Friday 18th December 2020 @ 1017hrs

-Plato's description of a shallow Atlantic, which he explains as the result of the sinking of Atlantis, has a number of precursors and successors in ancient literature.
+Plato's description of a shallow Atlantic, which he explains as the result of the sinking of the island, has a number of precursors and successors in ancient literature.
 Plato is, however, unique among extant sources in that he is the only one to proffer a potential explanation for the source of these shallows.
-It is quite probably this suggestion, developed rationally, which made his suggestion of a major sunken island off the western side of Europe and Africa compelling to later thinkers.
+It is this suggestion, developed rationally, which made his suggestion of a major sunken island off the western side of Europe and Africa compelling to later thinkers.

-Soon after Plato, his one-time student Aristotle would write: -
+Soon after Plato, his one-time student Aristotle [Meteorology 2.1] would write: -

 Outside the pillars of Heracles the sea is shallow owing to the mud, but calm, for it lies in a hollow.

-Herodotus notes three attempts to circumnavigate Africa.
+Herodotus notes three attempts to circumnavigate the continent.
 A Phoenician expedition chartered by Necho of Egypt [4.42] was apparently successful, but the other two - that of "Sesostris" [2.102] and Sataspes on the orders of Xerxes [4.43] - both failed, with the reasons given being the impassability of the sea.

 First, Sesostris, a composite figure whose manifold accomplishments seem to be based on any number of successful pharaohs of the Middle and New Kingdoms.
 He: -

 [...] proceeded in a fleet of ships of war from the Arabian gulf along the shores of the Erythraean sea, subduing the nations as he went, until he finally reached a sea which could not be navigated by reason of the shoals.